A Copula-based variational autoencoder for uncertainty quantification in inverse problems: application to damage identification in an offshore wind turbine: Conclusions and future work

-However, this study is subject to several limitations that pave the way for future research.
-A key limitation, as outlined in the introduction, is the use of synthetic data generated via OpenFAST.
-Although the simulator is highly reliable, the lack of labeled experimental data from an operational FOWT implies that the models have not been tested against real-world complexities, such as non-Gaussian noise, unmodeled dynamics, sensor drift, or unexpected environmental effects.
-Another constraint is the consideration of static damage scenarios, which neglects the time-domain evolution of the system's condition, hindering long-term degradation analysis.
-Finally, while our method effectively represents the multi-source uncertainty in the outcomes, it is currently unable to disentangle the distinct contributions from sources such as measurement error, modeling error, and sparse sensing.
+Nevertheless, we acknowledge that this study is subject to a few limitations that call for future research.
+Currently, we identify four of them: 1) We use synthetic data generated via OpenFAST.
+While OpenFAST has been validated with extensive experimental data and is a well-established and reliable high-fidelity realistic data simulator~\cite{coulling2013validation, reig2024efficient}, the lack of experimental data from an operating FOWT implies that the proposed VAEs have not been tested against real-world complexities (e.g., non-Gaussian noise, unmodeled dynamics, sensor drift, or unexpected environmental effects).
+2) We have only taken into account static damage scenarios, which neglect the time-domain evolution of the system's condition, potentially hindering a long-term degradation analysis, including fatigue analysis and remaining useful-life estimates.
+3) While our method effectively represents the multi-source uncertainty in the predictions, it is currently unable to disentangle the distinct contributions from sources such as measurement error, modeling error, and sparse sensing.
+4) Despite its computational efficiency, the expressivity of the copula posterior PDF struggles at capturing complex, multimodal solutions.